 Parasites keep our Immune system busy

-Our immune system needs a constant challenge to have an edge on all the pathogens and bugs that can make us sick.
-In a too clean sterile world, our immune system has nothing to do and it can sometimes turn against us.
-Why do you think allergies and autoimmune diseases are on the rise.
-When a tick bites us, a whole cocktail of viruses and bacteria enters our body and challenges the immune system.
-Our body has learned to deal with most of them.
+If our immune system has nothing to do because we live in a clean sterile world it can sometimes turn against us.
+Allergies and autoimmune disorders are on the rise.
+When a tick bites us, a whole cocktail of viruses and bacteria enters our body.
+Most of them our body has learned to deal with.

-However, some of these pathogens that our body has not yet adapted to lead to diseases such as Lyme Borreliosis, tick-borne encephalitis, rickettsiosis infections, Ehrlichiosis, and others.
-This illness can vary greatly in its severity, depending on the general state of health of the patient or whether someone has good “genes”.
+Some of those pathogens will result in illnesses such as Lyme Borielosis, tick-borne encephalitis, Rickettsial infections, Ehrlichiosis, and others.
+These illnesses can be quite different in their seriousness, depending on what the patient’s general health condition is or whether someone has good “genes”.

 So Why Are Ticks There?